AnoukSmet/Dog-Health-Tracker/README.md

 * **Implementation**
 I created a form where the user can fill in its username and password which will be verified with the information stored in the database.
 When the wrong information is being filled in, the correct feedback will be provided to the user.
-In case the user wrongfully clicked on sign in instead of register, a link to the register page is provided so the user doesn't have to go back.
+In case the user wrongfully clicked on sign-in instead of register, a link to the register page is provided so the user doesn't have to go back.
 I have also implemented a 'Go back to the homepage' link so the user doesn't have to use the back button of the browser in case he/she wants to go back to the homepage.

 * **Test**